Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 For several centuries, the Loire Valley was the place to be but eventually, François I moved the capital to Paris and the Loire became a part-time playground.
 The French Revolution did the region no favour as nobles were deposed and their residences ransacked, demolished even, their treasures pilfered.
 The global wars of the 20th century even saw some chateaux turned into military facilities.

 Today, the "Garden of France", as it is often called, is home again to château life.
-Many belong to private families (including a few who managed to hang onto their inheritance) or to government entities, which have restored them and opened them to us (here are some of my favourites).
+Many belong to private families (including a few who managed to hang onto their inheritance) or to government entities, which have restored them and opened them to us (here are some of my favorites).

 So far, we've seen that the word "Loire" can apply to the mighty river or to the valley that graces its shores.